seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Farewell!
 God knows when we shall meet again.
 I have a faint cold fear thrills through my veins,
 That almost freezes up the heat of life:
-I’ll call them back again to comfort me:
+I'll call them back again to comfort me:
 Nurse!
 What should she do here?
 My dismal scene I needs must act alone.
 Come, vial.